 [*Editor’s note: An earlier version of this story said that Efrati is a member of Breaking The Silence.
 He is no longer involved in it and has not worked with this organisation for four years.]

-esta wrote a new post, richard silverstein:”IDF-Embedded Reporter Says It Fired Guided Missile at UNWRA School, Killing 15 Civilians”, on the site i blog on palestine and resistance 11 months, 4 weeks ago
+esta wrote a new post, richard silverstein:”IDF-Embedded Reporter Says It Fired Guided Missile at UNWRA School, Killing 15 Civilians”, on the site blog about palestine and resistance 2 years, 8 months ago

-esta wrote a new post, update friday, 01.08. to tuesday, 05.08: ceasefire broken repeatedly, soldier “kidnapping” frenzy created to justify massive bombing of rafah in order to kill the soldier, people at unrwa shelter killed, on the site i blog on palestine and resistance 11 months, 4 weeks ago
+esta wrote a new post, update friday, 01.08. to tuesday, 05.08: ceasefire broken repeatedly, soldier “kidnapping” frenzy created to justify massive bombing of rafah in order to kill the soldier, people at unrwa shelter killed, on the site blog about palestine and resistance 2 years, 8 months ago

 i don’t manage to update, although a lot has happened.